abarrak/abarrak.github.io/_i18n/en/_posts/2024-10-17-reflections-on-iac-with-terraform-2.md

 <img src="{{ site.baseurl_root }}/public/images/iac-reflections-2.png" class="post-image resize-sm center-image" />

 This post is a follow up on [the previous one](/2022/09/23/reflections-on-iac-with-terraform) where I discussed the concept of infrastructure as code and Terraform.
-In this post, I will provide few useful notes I took while working on IaC projects, with related examples to illustrate the technique, on aws and oracle public cloud providers.
+In this post, I will provide few useful notes I took while working on IaC projects, with related examples to illustrate the techniques on two public cloud providers (AWS / Oracle).

 <!-- post-excerpt -->